Vanished, demolished and disappeared Belfast

 The Geograph® Britain and Ireland project Link aims to collect geographically representative photographs and information for every square kilometre of Great Britain and Ireland.

 Geograph Project Limited is a company limited by guarantee.
 Registered in England and Wales, number 7473967.
-Registered office: 26 Cloister Road, Acton, London W3 0DE Link.
+Registered office: 49 Station Road, Polegate, East Sussex, BN26 6EA Link.

 A look at some of the buildings, streets and sites which have disappeared from the face of Belfast.
 The photographs were taken by several members.
 Click on the photograph to see a larger version and read its caption.